amsanchez93/amsanchez93.github.io/projects/project-3.md

 ## Results
 My partner and I were able to create 3-dimensional maps with manually inputted coordinates for the 'control points.'
 <img class="ui image" src="../images/3D-3.jpg">
-1. UAV with 2-dimensional scanner mounted on stabilization platform (3D printed mounts on gimbal.)
+UAV with 2-dimensional scanner mounted on stabilization platform (3D printed mounts on gimbal.)
+(Above)

 <img class="ui image" src="../images/2-draw.png">
-2. 2-dimensional scans with control points (in red).
+2-dimensional scans with control points (in red).
 This image is of 3 different 2-dimensional scans at 3 separate locations (in red)  stitched together to develop one final 2-dimensional map.
 This process is necessary to get a full view of all sides of all objects in a room.
+(Above)

 <img class="ui image" src="../images/3-draw.png">
-3. Final 3-dimensional 'stitched' map of same set up as Figure 2.
+Final 3-dimensional 'stitched' map of same set up as Figure 2.
+(Above)

 <img class="ui image" src="../images/3D-1.png">
-4. 3-dimensional map of small box on bigger box in room.
+3-dimensional map of small box on bigger box in room.
 The inconsistencies shown are due to the small errors with the given scan location coordinates.
 This software would need an additional correction algorithm before being deployed.
+(Above)